4z0t/SCFA-python-patcher/SETUP.md

 * Running patched game with files from FAF client gamedata
 * Running patched game with files from repo

+In both cases for better testing results you have to use [debugger](https://github.com/FAForever/FADeepProbe).

 # IDE